-All staff should be aware that children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
-This may include abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation.
+All staff should be aware that children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign of a range of safeguarding issues.
+This may include mental health, abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation - particularly county lines.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.
 Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
-Attendance rates are carefully monitored by school staff and all concerns must be reported and checked against our school management system.
+Attendance rates are carefully monitored by school staff and all concerns of persistent absences and children missing education must be reported and checked against our school management system.